CodingWonders/win11minst/relnotes.md

 - Fixed a bug that caused the updater to stay open after the update process
 - Fixed a bug that would terminate (kill) the Windows 11 Manual Installer process after updating to a new version
 - Fixed a bug that would not find any files after checking the 'Search on subdirectories' option in the scan dialog
+- Fixed a bug that would incorrectly show `Path will contain quotes` when changing either the target installer name or location

 #### **New features**